1mVictoria/ecs171-stock-prediction-model/README.md

 - Fits the model (with optional hyper-parameter search)
 - Outputs performance metrics, plots, and a serialized model

+### ·web-interface/·
+This directory contains related files for web-interface.

 ## Linear Regression